amoghub/Field-Class/README.md

 Try adding the bolded text together, and see what you get!
 The answer should be 42.
 (Weight will return the same output with inputs (1, 2, 4, 0), as the corners are the same.)

+The function PathCost computes the smallest possible path to